 Begin with replacing your AC unit filter, as this is the easiest and most important aspect of everyday AC maintenance.
 These filters can be misleading – they don’t really exist to purify the air you breathe and keep particles out of your lungs, but rather serve to protect the actual AC unit itself.
 If dust, dirt, and other harmful debris were to blow into the inner workings of your delicate AC unit, the entire thing could quickly break down – thus, your filters are effectively your first line of defense when it comes to protecting your HVAC investment.
 Take care of them and they’ll take good care of you.

-Reviewing a simple video which illustrates how homeowners can change their filters is highly recommended for anyone who hasn’t done this before.
+Reviewing a simple video by Astropak which illustrates how homeowners can change their filters is highly recommended for anyone who hasn’t done this before.
 It’s a simple process, but you can mess it up your first time if you rush it or purchase the wrong filters.
 Do your homework before you start meddling, and your AC unit will fare much better this summer.

 The next step in getting your AC unit ready for this summer is to clean out its coils.